 Welcome to the new hub of the Lomography Magazine for news, current information and coverage of all things to do with analogue photography and important updates on the latest from Lomography!
 Check out our newest guidelines and earn Piggies!

-This is the hub for news, current information and coverage of all things related to analogue photography and important updates on the latest from Lomography.
-Learn more about the newest analogue products, read about projects from the community and analogue enthusiasts the world over, watch videos and stay in the know.
-Once logged in you can also rate and leave comments on articles and even submit your own.
-See submission guidelines.
+This is the hub for news, current information and coverage of all things related to analogue photography and Lomography.
+Learn about the newest analogue products, projects from the community and analogue enthusiasts the world over.
+Once logged in, you can also rate and leave comments on articles and even submit your own.

 News Submission Guidelines